Bigfloppa792/IMED265-OverwatchMeta/README.md

 # IMED265-OverwatchMeta

-This is my website that is consistenlty being worked on for IMED265.
-This website is about Overwatch 2 and the meta around character matchups.
+## Main-1.html
+This is the main page file of the Overwatch Meta website.
+It contains the basic information of Overwatch and what the website entails (This website is about the characters and the knowledge of what characters are good against one another.)